 Even though the lubrication works as it is supposed to, and the feeding pressure is not too high, the guide bar can be overheated when you are sawing dry or hard wood.

 If the temperature of the cutting tools is too high, the properties of the oil will impair and the chain will become dull quicker.
-For the electric saw units there is an automatic water cooling system available as an accessory (item no: 6605-000-0100).

 Water cooling gives longer life to the bar and the chain.